The Prince’s Palace in Monaco is a private residence, but the State Apartments are open to visitors for part of the year.

 Today, it is possible to admire the splendours of the Palace, including: the Palace Chapel, dedicated to St. John the Baptist, the Hercule Gallery, the Mirror Gallery, the Red Room, the York Room, the Yellow Room or Louis XV Bedroom, and the Throne Room, as well as numerous frescoes, tapestries, and items of furniture.

-State Apartments are not accessible by wheelchair, since they are accessed via
+State Apartments (Temporarily closed) are not accessible by wheelchair, since they are accessed via

 For more information about admission fees and combined ticket options